ccarderr/random_stuff/SteamDeck/dualboot_windows_kiosk/README.md

 ## Initial Setup
 - If you haven't done so already, complete the initial setup of SteamOS and update the system in the settings.

-## Instalowanie systemu Windows
+## Installing Windows
-- Wypal obraz systemu windows na pendrive używajac Rufus
+- Burn the Windows image to a USB drive using Rufus, making sure the options to remove requirements (RAM, SecureBoot, TPM, and Microsoft account) are selected.
-- Wciśnij Vol- i Power jednocześnie przy wyłaczonym SteamDecku aby wejśc w boot menu
+- Press Vol- and Power simultaneously with the SteamDeck powered off to enter the boot menu.
-- Wybierz pendrive z listy aby uruchomić instalator Windows
+- Select the USB drive from the list to launch the Windows installer.
--
+- Install the system on the previously prepared partition.
+If an error appears, delete the partition and install it in the unallocated space.

 (work in progress)